-10 Module Information
+11 Module Information

-10.1 GG5291 Key Concepts in Past and Current Climate Change
+11.1GG5291 Key Concepts in Past and Current Climate Change

-Dr Ian Matthews (coordinator), CQR staff
+Dr Amy Walsh (coordinator), and other CQR staff

 The module aims to provide a comprehensive introduction to the different climatic drivers, archives and proxies.
 It will provide an overview of Quaternary climate forcing factors (both internal and external), events, cycles and thresholds, illustrated with a range of case studies.